 Rumors and speculation can’t define your project.
 You’re the expert.
 Focus on creating clarity.
 You must have the loudest and most transparent voice.
 Over-communicate up, out, & down.
 When there’s a communication vacuum at the “top,” people creatively fill in the blanks themselves.
 If you’re not sick of saying it, you’re not saying it enough.

-Because a few of you asked: On the subject of leadership, the two books which have influenced me most are Trillion Dollar Coach (I couldn’t recommend this more highly), and the Dichotomy of Leadership.
+On the subject of leadership, two books which have influenced me are Trillion Dollar Coach (I couldn’t recommend this more highly), and the Dichotomy of Leadership.
 The latter is a little unusual, but there’s some gold in there!